-Learn how OpenObserve and SigNoz differ in their key features, development activity, technology stack and community adoption, so you can decide which of these log management tools is best for you.
+Learn how OpenObserve and SigNoz differ in their key features, development activity, technology stack and community adoption, so you can decide which of these performance monitoring (apm) tools is best for you.

 Last commit